hep-mirrors/sherpa/doc/parameters/matrix-elements.rst

   catering specifically to topologies with two colour-separated parton lines like in VBF/VBS processes for the incoming quarks.

+:option:`E_Gamma`
+  This follows closely the :option:`METS` scale setter, but allows the computation of jet production in lepton-photon collision, analogously to deep-inelastic scattering in lepton-hadron collisions.
+Essentially, it initialises all necessary amplitudes.
+To be used with the corresponding core scale setter, see below.

 .. _METS scale setting with multiparton core processes: